-Young people are taking to the streets to express their fully justified concern for the future of the planet and the human species itself, a future increasingly compromised by the effects of a production system that destroys the natural environment (while destroying the lives of millions of human beings through exploitation, war and the misery it causes) and causes changes in the planet's climatic, atmospheric and reproductive conditions with ever more catastrophic consequences.
+Young people are taking to the streets to express their fully justified concern for the future of the planet and the human species itself, a future increasingly compromised by the effects of a system of production that destroys the natural environment, while also destroying the lives of millions of human beings through exploitation, war and poverty.
+It is now evident that this system is causing changes in the planet's climatic, atmospheric and reproductive conditions with ever more catastrophic consequences.

-Similarly, they express their indignation at the cynicism and hypocrisy of the leaders who have their mouths full of statements expressing "their concern" for the "environmental problem" and who organize countless forums (Kyoto, Paris, etc.) to adopt spectacular and ineffective "measures" while at the same time, in the service of their imperialist and economic designs, they only aggravate the deterioration of the planet further.
+Similarly, the young are expressing their indignation at the cynicism and hypocrisy of the leaders who have their mouths full of statements expressing "their concern" for the "environmental problem" and who organize countless forums (Kyoto, Paris, etc.) to adopt spectacular and ineffective "measures" while at the same time, in the service of their imperialist and economic designs, they only aggravate the deterioration of the planet further.

 The trap of the movement “for the climate”

 We fully share the concern and indignation of these tens of thousands of young people, but we must ask ourselves whether this movement, in its objectives, approaches and methods, is a real struggle to solve the problem, or whether it is a trap that can only lead them to discouragement and bitterness about being used and misled.

 The history of the past 100 years is full of this kind of repugnant deception perpetrated by governments and parties that serve capitalism.
 In the 1930s and 1980s, major "peace" demonstrations were organized by governments and "democratic" parties, and experience has shown that this was a terrible manipulation because with these "pacifist" mobilizations they were preparing for war: the Second World War with its 60 million dead or the countless local wars that continue to afflict death, ruins and pain on many parts of the planet.